JainishPrajapati88/NoteHub-API/README.md

 # NoteHub

-NoteHub is a self-hosted note-taking API powered by a Spring Boot API.
+NoteHub is a self-hosted note-taking API powered by a Spring Boot (A Java Spring Framework).
 This API allows users to manage their notes in their individual environments, providing privacy and control over their data.

 ## Requirements